wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 But many pay it because it saves them hassle and time, which mean money.

 Is the extra cost worth the extra savings?
 Load testing can answer that question.
-To determine the cost of processing using any given server configuration, one needs to measure use of processing, storage, and network data transfers at various levels of user load accessing the server at various points as load increases.<a href="#Tasks">*</a>
+QUESTION: To determine the cost of processing using any given server configuration, one needs to measure use of processing, storage, and network data transfers at various levels of user load accessing the server at various points as load increases.<a href="#Tasks">*</a>

+Such tests enaables load engineering work into profit centers by identify cost savings.

 NEXT: Server images are necessary to create multiple instances of the same application.